This post may contain affiliate links. Please read our full Disclosure Policy.

 Decorating with Antiques: A Style That’s Always in Season

-No matter your personal style—be it farmhouse, boho, industrial, cottagecore, or a mix of it all—vintage finds can bring in charm and character that simply can’t be bought brand new.
+No matter your personal style, be it Scandinavian farmhouse, boho, industrial, cottagecore, or a mix of it all, vintage finds can bring in charm and character that simply can’t be bought brand new.
 I’ve found that pieces with a little wear and tear often have the most personality.
 That scuffed edge?
 That’s history.
 That faded color?
 That’s character!

 That Lovely Vintage Patina

 Oh, the patina!
 Whether it’s the mellow tones of aged copper or the soft sheen on a well-worn wood table, the look that comes from decades of use is hard to beat.
 I remember starting out married life with barely any budget for furniture, so I gratefully took hand-me-downs from family or scoured yard sales and auctions.
-At the time, buying second-hand was a necessity—but it quickly became a passion.
+At the time, buying second-hand was a necessity, but hunting for vintage finds quickly became a passion.

 How to Shop Smart for Vintage Finds